 Children learn a lot through watching, listening, thinking and copying what their parents and guardians do.
 So naturally, if a child is consistently exposed to responsible animal guardianship (pet ownership) practice and empathetic treatment of living things, it is highly likely that child will begin to practice those same behaviours.
 These behaviours are likely to become instinctive and that child’s “norm”.

 Unfortunately the same can be said when a child is regularly exposed to irresponsible and undesirable animal interactions.

 The way that animals are treated by a family can strongly influence whether or not the children within the home learn to treat living beings with dignity and respect.
-For example, if a family’s dog is left chained in the backyard all day every day with no shelter or exercise, or a rabbit is kept alone in a small cage in the backyard, a child exposed to this practice may learn to believe that it’s ok to disregard the needs of others rather than have consideration for them.
+For example, if a family’s dog is left chained in the backyard all day, every day with no shelter or exercise, or a rabbit is kept alone in a small cage in the backyard, a child exposed to this practice may learn to believe that it is ok to disregard the needs of others, rather than have consideration for them.

 Research studies have shown that a child’s emotional intelligence is a stronger predictor of future social and occupational success than traditional I.Q. scores.
 As they grow up, children who have learned empathy and compassion are more likely to become trustworthy friends, valued co-workers, and respected members of their community.

 For more ideas, view our infographic - ‘Top tips to help children build good relationships with animals – How to foster empathy, kindness and responsibility’